Khloe Kardashian Glows In First Selfie After Tristan Thompson Reunion

 As many fans will remember, Tristan was busted cheating on Khloe twice during the span of a year.
 The second time he allegedly hooked up with Kylie Jenner’s best friend, Jordyn Woods, which prompted Kardashian to end the relationship.

-However, Tristan thinks that his relationship with Khloe has portrayed him in a certain light, and things are currently not going well for the pair in their co-parenting relationship in the weeks following their dramatic break up.
+However, Tristan thinks that his relationship with Khloe has portrayed him in a certain light, and things are currently not going well for the pair in their co-parenting relationship in the weeks following their dramatic breakup.

 Sources tell Radar Online that things went from bad to worse at little True’s birthday party, where the pair didn’t speak a word to each other.